jeffblankenburg/SendToFriend/README.md

 ## Step 5: Make it Yours

-1. In the Skill Information section in the Developer Console, edit the Skill Information Tab to reflect your new city guide skill:
+1. In the Skill Information section in the Developer Console, edit the Skill Information Tab to reflect your new messaging skill:

     1. Provide a skill name that represents the new skill you are creating.
     2. Come up with a cool Invocation Name that users will use to invoke your skill.
 [Make sure to read the rules for creating invocation names](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill), as this is a common failure point during certification.